fermilab-context-rpms/yum-conf-fermilab-mirror/README.md

 This package configures a set of yum repos for that point to the fermilab mirrors rather than the public mirror list.

-This is targeted at CentOS Stream systems.
+The Fermilab specific customizations are targeted at AlmaLinux systems.
 The EPEL package may work on other EL systems.